 Certification of app-based voting products is accomplished through examination of how the election process is protected in accordance with the law and with common practice in the various localities.
 The standards provided above generally instantiate the tradition of elections security.
 These standards provide a basis for certification of app-based voting products.

 The conduct of elections is governed as much by the rule of explicit law as it is by tradition, the rule of common law, this is how we have always done it.
 The wardens and the clerks that run the poll sites stay in their jobs for years and train their replacements who then stay in their jobs for many, many more years.
-In this manner elections traditions are upheld in the conduct of US elections.
+In this manner elections traditions are upheld in the conduct of elections.
 (Manuals and instructions should be documented to ensure adherence to standards and ensure succession.)

 Running an election has become a way to see your neighbors, to participate in the democratic process.
 The more that app-based voting can preserve tradition, the better.